nboudad/ArabicMorrocoWikiExtract/README.md

 # ArabicMorrocoWikiExtract
-Code to extarct text data from wikipedia and create a file text witch sentence by line
+Code to extarct text data from Moroccan wikipedia